Holistische Arts

 Alternatives to LEEP for CIN 2

-Besides the standard LEEP, there are alternatives you can consider, depending on your situation:
+In addition to the standard LEEP procedure, there are alternatives you can consider, depending on your situation:

 Escharotic treatment

 Escharotic treatment is a local treatment where a specially formulated tincture selectively destroys abnormal cells while leaving healthy tissue intact.
-The major advantage over LEEP: no scar tissue is formed and the cervix remains completely intact.
+The big advantage over a LEEP procedure: no scar tissue is formed and the cervix remains completely intact.

 For CIN 2, escharotic treatment can be effective, but it is important to be realistic.
 CIN 2 goes deeper than CIN 1, and the treatment may require more sessions.
-Regular monitoring via colposcopy and HPV testing is essential to assess the result.
+Regular monitoring via colposcopy and HPV tests is essential to assess the results.

 Immune system support